mingyinglu/Investment-Risk-Position/README.md

 # Investment-Risk-Position
-This template demonstrates my analytical abilities and understanding of investment risk.
+This template demonstrates analytical abilities and understanding of investment risk.

 # The template contains the following files:
 01: Python Code